 If you are hoping to avoid theobromine, milk chocolate or white chocolate is probably your best bet.
 However, even though dark chocolate has the highest amount of theobromine, it also has the most health benefits.
 As long as you are conscious of how much chocolate you are eating, nearly any variety you choose and in any form should be okay!

 The limit on chocolate while nursing is due to theobromine, the caffeine-like stimulant.
 Nursing mothers can safely consume up to 300 mg of caffeine or similar stimulants, such as theobromine, per day.
 One gram of processed milk chocolate has about 2.4 mg of theobromine.
 For reference a small Hershey's bar is 43 grams of chocolate.

-Looking for a tasty way to get your chocolate fix and a bit of protein?
-Give these delicious bars a try!
+Looking for a tasty way to get your chocolate fix and support milk supply?
+Give this delicious mug cake a try!

 - 1/4 cup lactation smoothie mix

 - Mix all the ingredients in a microwave safe mug